4anglais/learnr2.0/FIREBASE_SETUP.md

    - Go to Authentication
    - Enable "Email/Password"
    - Enable "Google"
-   - Add your app domain to authorized domains
+   - Add your app domain to authorized domains (Authentication > Settings > Authorized domains)
+     - Add `localhost`
+     - Add `127.0.0.1` if needed
+     - Add any other domain you use (e.g., `192.168.x.x` for local network testing, or your deployed Vercel/Netlify domain)

 ## Notes